How to Stretch Your Anus with Anal Toys

 While less of a sex toy and more of a tool, an anal dilator can also be a massive help to your anal stretching.
 These are exactly the same as vaginal dilators and are essentially a kind of reverse clamp.
 You insert the device closed, then open it up and hold the anus in the open position for as long as you are comfortable with.

 In place of lubrication, some people like to use numbing creams in their anus to help reduce the pain they feel.
 I would NEVER recommend this.
-Pain is your bodies first response to tell you something is wrong.
-By numbing this, you can accidently push yourself further than you intended to, and further than is safe.
+Pain is your body's first response to tell you something is wrong.
+By numbing this, you can accidentally push yourself further than you intended to, and further than is safe.
 It’s better to avoid these entirely and with responsible, careful stretching over time, you won’t feel any pain anyway.

 Whichever method you choose, you should ALWAYS use lubrication when inserting things into your anus.
 Without lube, it doesn’t matter how much stretching and training you’ve done, it’ll probably still be painful.
 Get everything nice and slippery, and take your time.